AI4Finance-Foundation/FinGPT/README.md

 Let us DO NOT expect Wall Street to open-source LLMs nor open APIs.

-We democratize financial data for large language models (LLM) at [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)
+We democratize financial data for large language models (LLM) at [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP) and [FinNLP Website](https://ai4finance-foundation.github.io/FinNLP/)

 **Disclaimer: We are sharing codes for academic purpose under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**